-I had travelled to San Carlos over 2 days from Matagalpa, via Juigalpa.
+I had travelled to San Carlos from Matagalpa, via Juigalpa, over two days.
 The road used to be one of the worst in the country.
-Now it's paved but it's still a tiring journey and can be made better (or worse) on the bus you take.
-It's potluck.
-And also how much sleep the accommodation you chose affords you.
+Now it’s paved, but it’s still a tiring journey.

-So after experiencing the delights of an End of the road Nicaraguan town, I took a combi van from the main bus terminal in San Carlos.
+So after experiencing the delights of an end-of-the-road Nicaraguan town, I took a combi-van from the main bus terminal in San Carlos to the border at Las Tablillas.

-Nicaraguan immigration is known to be slow.
+Nicaraguan immigration is slow.
 It depends on the people in front of you having their paperwork in order.
-And of course the officer.
+And of course, the officer.

 I was processed pretty swiftly.

-And bare in mind we are leaving yet they still want to know irrelevant details such as marital status.
+And bear in mind we are leaving, yet they still want to know irrelevant details such as marital status.

 After 1 hour, I am stamped out:

-Then you get your bags scanned.
-Then walk through No Man's Land to the Costa Rican border.
-Right before the border, you give the customs declaration form to the officer there in the little hut seen here.
+You get your bags scanned.
+Walk through No Man’s Land to the Costa Rican border.
+Right before the border, you give the customs declaration form to the officer in the little hut seen here.

 Walk across the border.